 North Korea foreign minister visits Beijing to meet counterpart

-BEIJING: North Korea's foreign minister arrived in Beijing on Tuesday (Apr 3) for talks with his counterpart, a week after Pyongyang's leader Kim Jong Un made a surprise trip to China before planned summits with the US and South Korean presidents.
+BEIJING: North Korea's foreign minister held talks with his Chinese counterpart in Beijing on Tuesday (Apr 3), a week after Pyongyang's leader Kim Jong Un made a surprise trip to China before planned summits with the US and South Korean presidents.

 The latest visit, disclosed by China's foreign ministry, is part of a flurry of diplomacy that has eased regional tensions after months of bellicose rhetoric between the United States and North Korea over Pyongyang's nuclear programme.